 Strong authentication and access controls restrict access to GCP production systems, internal support tools, and customer data.
 In particular, we design our systems to allow only authorized persons to access data; and ensure that personal data cannot be read, copied, altered, or removed without authorization during processing, use, and after recording.
 Google employs a centralized access management system to control personnel access to production servers, and provides access to only a limited number of authorized personnel.
 The granting or modification of access rights is based on concepts of least-privilege and need-to-know.
 Furthermore, Google ensures that all persons, including employees, contractors, and sub-processors, who are authorized to process customer data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.
-To learn more, consult our Data Processing Terms.
+To learn more, consult our Cloud Data Processing Addendum (formerly Data Processing Terms).